varlackc/Dice/docs/index.md

 ## How to call the Dice project files

-The first step is to import the files in the `dice` folder and select the classes that cointain the type of die that you are trying to use.
+The first step is to import the files in the `dice` folder and select the classes that contain the type of die that you are trying to use.
 The following example shows how to call a standard `D6` die:

 ```python
 from dice import D6